e271828e/Flight.jl/docs/notes/design/framework_design.md

   the type — as the `KinData` successor's periphery-facing half.
 Residuals: the `q_sf` home (§17.4 — aircraft design, belongs here); whether `stop_on` needs a root-declared overridable default (§15.5 — reopen only if the ctor argument proves chronically forgotten).

+- **Log and trace persistence** (recorded deferral).
+The in-memory artifacts are settled — the log as retained boundary snapshots (§12.2), the always-on device-tagged input trace with its header of initial stores and slot values (§12.3, §16.5, §16.6), and the primary/derived rule (the log is recomputable from the trace, never the reverse) — but nothing on-disk is.
+Deferred to migration, where the consumers exist to ground the
+  choices: the HDF5 export scope (whole snapshot log vs. selected subtrees), field-handle summarization over retained snapshots (the successor to `TimeSeries`'s `getproperty` navigation — today's post-processing entry point), and the trace file format, which doubles as the reproducibility carrier (§15.4's replay pointers name positions in it).

+---

+## Appendix A. Taught contracts: the author-facing index

+The build pipeline enforces structure — declarations, wiring, types, conformance.
+A residue of *semantic* facts is unenforceable by any check: knowing them is what makes component and periphery code come out right, and not knowing them produces defensive delays, duplicated math or mistimed samples with no diagnostic firing anywhere (§17.5's author-knowledge note is the archetype, and made this index an explicit documentation obligation).
+This appendix is an **index, not a second home** — one recall line per contract, with the normative statement staying in the owning section (one home per datum, applied to the document itself).

+For component authors:

+- **The stage funnel** (§5.2).
+Stage name ⊇ bundle ⊇ destructured reads:
+  the stage name fixes the maximal legal view set, the component's declarations narrow it to the bundle, and the signature's destructuring narrows it to actual reads — so "no `u` in the name" *is* the no-feedthrough property.
+The teaching line: stage 1 publishes what you know from state alone; stage 2 adds what needs inputs; your dynamics read your own published results instead of recomputing them.
+- **One home per datum** (§5.2, §4.3).
+The signal table holds *produced* signals only, never transported ones: buffer for `x`, cells for `z`/`m`, table for signals — no store mirrors another.
+- **Boundary sampling** (§11.5/§11.6; worked example §17.5).
+"Sampling at
+  `t_k`" means post-integration, post-projection, stage-1-fresh state: a due tick's gated stages run inside the boundary sweep and sample the *completed* boundary.
+Distrusting this — a defensive one-tick delay, a re-derivation inside the sampler — silently degrades the model.
+- **Interval alignment** (§16.5).
+A boundary's `g` is the *outgoing*
+  transition: at tick `t_k` it consumes the completed boundary's samples and produces `z_{k+1}` — the value the component's *next* tick decodes (the sampled-data `z⁻¹` delay, by construction).
+Hence `g` runs at boundary zero: it is the `t₀` sample's only chance.
+- **Guard conditions, edges and baselines** (§2.1, §11.6).
+A guard defines a condition — a predicate, or a continuous function with positive = holding.
+Events fire on not-holding → holding *edges* against per-event baselines (the previous boundary's quiescent sample): a condition that keeps holding fires once, at the boundary where it first held.
+Boundary zero baselines as nothing-holds, so a condition authored already-holding fires at `t₀`.
+The opposite crossing direction is a second event with the negated guard.
+- **Stop-face sampling** (§15.5).
+Stop faces are read in completed-boundary snapshots; declare a Tier-2 event if the stop needs localizing.

+For periphery authors and consumers:

+- **Levels, never deltas** (§12.3).
+Staged input values are levels (`press_count = 17`, never `presses += 1`) — idempotent under
+  coalescing; button edges ride as monotonic counters.
+- **Derived liveness** (§12.5).
+A widget is live iff its port's feed chain terminates in a root slot currently unclaimed by a device; there is no per-port marking, and unexported ports are unpokeable.
+- **The two observation registers** (§12.2, §15.5).
+A deep snapshot path is the *inspection* register: it sees everything and promises nothing across builds.
+An exported output face is the *integration* register: curated, writer-independent meaning — the only shield against silent semantic drift.
+Bind faces in anything meant to outlive the current build.

+---

+## Appendix B. API synopsis: the entry points

+The user-facing surface on one page, written as the closing coherence check over the settled sections — same rule as Appendix A: an index, not a second home; every signature is normative only where it was settled.
+Grouped by
+lifecycle:

+**Build.**

+- `build(world) → Build` — standalone; the inspectable contract artifact:
+  wire list, face table with provenance, schedule, root slots (§14.2).
+  `build(world; activities = (Float64, Dual))` additionally pins activation
+  invariants for CI (§14.4).
+- `resolve(asm, path) → AbstractComponent` — the getfield walk along `/`
+  segments, enforcing §8's generic-boundary rule at the primitive (§15.3).
+- `input_faces(c)` / `output_faces(c) → Vector{String}` — declaration-ordered
+  face names (§15.3).
+- `faces(asm, path; prefix, sep, except, only)` — the declaration-site helper for computed exports (§13.8).

+**Deployment.**

+- `Simulation(world; algorithm = Heun(), h = 0.02, n = 1, t_end = 1000,
+  stop_on = ())` — wraps the build; `n` binds `Δt_base = n·h` (§11.5);
+  `stop_on` names root-exported `Bool` output faces, OR-combined, recorded in run metadata (§15.5; walkthrough §17.4).
+- `attach!(sim, device, binding)` — write side speaks face names through a declarative binding table (axis/button → face + conditioning params;
+  claims registered, exclusivity enforced); read side binds snapshot paths, validated at attach (§12.3, §12.2, §17.4).
+- The device handle — one kind, capabilities not taxonomy: read latest snapshot, wait-for-next-boundary (§12.8), stage, control access (§12.4).

+**Condition algebra** (§16.1–§16.6).

+- `fragment(; x, m, z, slots)` — self-vocabulary payloads at the authoring level; `slots` names faces of that level's contract.
+- `at(prefix, node)` — scoping; stores, never applies.
+Also lifts whole `TrimProblem`s and linearization surfaces (§16.9, §16.10).
+- `merge(nodes...)` — symmetric collection; duplicate leaves error with dual provenance.
+- `override(base, patches...)` — ordered layering; patch wins, provenance
+  keeps both (§16.6).
+- `condition(comp; kw)` — the shipped fragment-function idiom; aircraft
+  baselines (`ready_for_taxi(ac)`, `cold_and_dark(ac)`) are its
+  full-coverage instances.

+**Stopped-sim services** (§16).

+- `init!(sim, condition; t0 = 0.0)` — slot totality checked pre-write
+  (§16.6), then boundary zero: project → sweep → events → due `g` updates →
+  header + first snapshot (§16.5).
+- `trim!(sim, problem; baseline, backend) → TrimReport` — nonlinear least
+  squares on the residual vector with exact Dual Jacobians; commit = `init!` with `override(baseline, solution)`; non-convergence reports, never throws (§16.7, §16.8).
+- `capture(sim) → (condition, t)` — full-store gather including root slots;
+  warm restart = capture → tweak → apply (§16.1, §16.10).
+- `linearize(sim, surface) → labeled (A, B, C, D, ẋ₀, y₀)` — pure query, one seeded Dual pass on scratch; operating point defaults to `capture(sim)`;
+  surface = `state`/`slot`/`output` selector lists with control-design labels (§16.10).

+**Running.**

+- `run!(sim; gui = true, pace = 1)` — paced and unpaced runs bit-identical
+  (§11.7); the GUI an ordinary device on the calling task (§12.4, §12.5).
+- Control plane — pause/un-pause, pace changes, stop on a separate atomic surface, never staged (§12.6).
+- Termination — model state via `stop_on` faces read at every published boundary (§15.5); shutdown completes a boundary, publishes the final snapshot, then joins (§12.9).
+- Post-run — the log is retained snapshots; the always-on input trace re-drives a fresh `Simulation(world)` bit-identically and is the state-trajectory inspector (§12.2, §12.3; on-disk persistence deferred, §19).